tbishaw-stat6250/course-questions-wiki/week-05/README.md

 [Course Textbook Chapter 5, Problem 1]
+- Question (lceballos-stat6250): What is the difference between fileref and filename?

 [Course Textbook Chapter 5, Problem 2]
+- Question (lceballos-stat6250): How can a filename be reassigned?

 [Course Textbook Chapter 5, Problem 6]
+- Question (lceballos-stat6250): What does the dollar ("$") sign do in the function?
+- Answer (lceballos-stat6250): When using variables with character names, use the dollar sign.

 [Course Textbook Chapter 5, Problem 7]
+- Question (lceballos-stat6250): How can you combine different tables in SAS when the values are of the same domain?

 [Course Textbook Chapter 5, Problem 8]
+- Question (lceballos-stat6250): Does the method income=income * 2 redifine every value of income?
+- Answer (lceballos-stat6250): Yes, the values for income will all become 100% larger.

 [Course Textbook Chapter 6, Problem 1]
+- Question (lceballos-stat6250): What are the automatic variables used for?

 [Course Textbook Chapter 6, Problem 2]
+- Question (lceballos-stat6250): If the compiler detects a syntax error does it stop or does it continue to the end?

 [Course Textbook Chapter 6, Problem 3]
+- Question (lceballos-stat6250):

 [Course Textbook Chapter 6, Problem 4]
+- Question (lceballos-stat6250):

 [Course Textbook Chapter 6, Problem 5]
+- Question (lceballos-stat6250):

 [Course Textbook Chapter 6, Problem 6]
+- Question (lceballos-stat6250):

 [basic_recipe_for_creating_analytic_datasets Week 5 Recipe]
+- Question (lceballos-stat6250):

 [adv_recipe_for_creating_analytic_datasets Week 5 Recipe]
+- Question (lceballos-stat6250):